Iterative, Small-Signal L2 Stability Analysis of Nonlinear Constrained Systems: Conclusion

 \section{Conclusion}

 This paper presented new criteria employing \ac{CPA} function approximations and error bounds in order to analyse the small-signal $\Ls_2$-gain of constrained, nonlinear state-space realizations.
 While finding the tightest possible bound is naturally a nonlinear, non-convex feasibility problem, iterative convex overbounding was used to verify the criteria through a sequence of well-posed \acp{SDP}.
+The resulting gain bounds and small signal requirements will be conservative due to the finite level of triangulation refinement and because iterative convex overbounding entails conservativeness.
+However, it provides practical algorithms to seek out the $\Ls_2$-gain of nonlinear systems, where few other approaches exist.